ankitnewjobs/Docker-Self-Learning/README.md

 14. You will learn to manage multi-container applications using Docker Compose.
 15. You will learn Docker Compose features like scaling, networks, health checks, and startup orders.
 16. You will master Docker Compose `PROFILES`, `LINKS`, `ALIASES`, and named volumes.
-17. You will learn advanced Docker Compose configurations like `HEALTHCHECKS` and startup conditions.
+17. You will learn advanced Docker Compose configurations like `HEALTH CHECKS` and startup conditions.
 18. You will learn Docker BuildKit for efficient builds and multi-platform support.
 19. You will learn Docker Cloud for remote builds and managing cloud-based images.
 20. You will learn to use multi-stage builds to create lightweight and optimized Docker images.

 ## [Github Repositories used for this course](https://links.stacksimplify.com/docker-in-a-weekend-40-practical-demos-for-devops)
 - [docker-in-a-weekend](https://github.com/stacksimplify/docker-in-a-weekend)
-- **Important Note:** Please go to these repositories and FORK these repositories and make use of them during the course.
+- **Important Note:** Please go to these Original repositories.